 3. Out of the Blue (1977)

 According to the Guardian, people who only know ELO for their most famous hit are called “Bobby Blue Skies”.
 But there’s no shame in that, because “Mr. Blue Sky” is a classic by itself: joy in ELO songs always ends up compromised, so it’s a shocker to see them actually, genuinely celebrating the wonders of a sunny day.
-But that’s not the only pleasure available from this sprawling double album, written in just three weeks in a Swiss chalet: you get to hear whales blow, thunder and lightning, and even a tune set in the jungle that made me audibly laugh in the library the first time I heard it.
+But that’s not the only pleasure available from this sprawling double album, written in just three weeks in a Swiss chalet: you get to hear whales blow, thunder and lightning, and even a tune set in the jungle that’s so hammy it made me audibly laugh in the library the first time I heard it.
 If you’re looking for something more conventional, they’ve got you covered as well: “Sweet Talkin’ Woman”, “Wild West Hero” and especially “Turn to Stone” are all tunes that can leave you star-, moon- and lovestruck for days on end.
 I can’t count the times I’ve listened to these songs, just so I can love them more.
 (And yes, I can rattle off that giddy string of words in that last one.
 I really am an incurable nerd.)

 Favourite track: “Turn to Stone”